CLSherrod/clsherrod.github.io/_posts/2008-09-18-strategic-partnerships.md

 date: 2008-09-18 22:43:19
 published: true
 categories:
-- Essays
+  - Business & Entrepreneurship
 tags:
   - business
-permalink: "/strategic-partnerships/"
+permalink: /strategic-partnerships/
 ---
 Are you struggling?
 Does it seem you are not moving forward?